Skip to main content

 Hispanic Dental Association (HDA)

 The Hispanic Dental Association is a national, non-profit 501(c)3 organization comprised of oral health professionals and students dedicated to promoting and improving the oral health of the Hispanic community and providing advocacy for Hispanic oral health professionals across the United States.
 HSDA is an organization committed to serving the dental needs of the Hispanic population.
 Our SCOPE Category A events include monthly volunteer events at the Birmingham Free Clinic for Spanish Speakers and a variety of events at the Family House, Shadyside Nursing and Rehab, and the Run Shadyside 5K.
 We hold help sessions for labs such as waxing, amalgam and FPD, and a review session for the Dental Anatomy practicals.
-Every year, during the recess between the spring and summer semesters we take 10 second and third year students on a week long dental mission trip to Gracias, Honduras.
-One of our most popular events is the Hispanic Food Sale Fundraiser we hold in the fall semester.

 National Student Research Group (SRG)